Lou Whitaker: Power surge in 1985

 In 1985, Whitaker set a record for Detroit second basemen with 21 home runs, while topping 100 runs scored for the first time in his career (102).
-In 1986, he was a member of a Tigers infield in which all four members (Whitaker, Darrell Evans, Alan Trammell and Darnell Coles) hit at least twenty home runs.
-In 1987, he scored a career-high 110 runs and won his final Silver Slugger award at second base as the Tigers edged out the Toronto Blue Jays on the final day of the regular season to win the AL East Division title.

 Whitaker was selected to play in the All-Star game for the third consecutive year, but forgot to pack his uniform.
 Making the discovery just before the game, he had to make do with replica merchandise available for purchase at the park.
 He obtained an adjustable mesh hat and a blank jersey.
 He finished off his outfit by scrawling his number on the back in magic marker (or, by some accounts, having a fan do so for him).
 The Smithsonian requested the jersey and it remains a part of their collection.

 1986 to 1992

-During the 1986 All-Star Game, Whitaker was one of the five players struck out consecutively by National League pitcher Fernando Valenzuela, tying Carl Hubbell's mark.
-Whitaker earlier hit a two-run homer in the game, which the American League won 3-2.
+In 1986, Whitaker hit another 20 homers and was part of a Tigers infield in which all four members (Whitaker, Darrell Evans, Alan Trammell and Darnell Coles) hit at least 20 home runs.
+During the 1986 All-Star Game, he was one of the five players struck out consecutively by National League pitcher Fernando Valenzuela, tying Carl Hubbell's mark.
+Whitaker earlier hit a two-run homer in the game, which the American League won 3–2.

+In 1987, Whitaker scored a career-high 110 runs and won his final Silver Slugger award at second base as the Tigers edged out the Toronto Blue Jays on the final day of the regular season to win the AL East Division title.

 Whitaker reached career highs with 28 homers and 85 RBI in 1989, one of four times he reached the 20-HR plateau, upping his record for the most homers in a season by a Tiger second baseman.
 Whitaker now shares the season record with Ian Kinsler, who hit 28 homers in 2016 as the Tigers regular second baseman.

 Although 1990 saw Whitaker post his lowest batting average in ten years (.237), he didn't let it affect his defense.
 On the season, Whitaker handled 664 chances and committed only 6 errors, for a career-best .991 fielding percentage.
 His 1990 range factor was 5.71, well above the league average of 5.23.

 In 1991, Whitaker's 23 home runs and career-high 90 walks helped him to an .881 OPS, the highest of his career to that point.
 Whitaker reached three career milestones in 1992, recording his 2,000th game, 2,000th hit, and his 200th home run.